-Eye and vision anxiety symptoms descriptions
+Eye and vision anxiety symptoms common descriptions include:

-- You might also experience narrowed or tunnel-like vision.
+- Have narrowed or “tunnel” vision.

-Eye problems vision anxiety symptoms can persistently affect one eye only, can shift and affect the other eye, can alternate between eyes, and can affect both eyes over and over again.
+Eye problems and vision anxiety symptoms can persistently affect one eye only, can shift and affect the other eye, can alternate between eyes, and can affect both eyes over and over again.

-Eye problems vision anxiety symptoms can precede, accompany, or follow an episode of nervousness, anxiety, fear, and elevated stress, or occur ‘out of the blue’ and for no apparent reason.
+Eye problems and vision anxiety symptoms can precede, accompany, or follow an episode of nervousness, anxiety, fear, and elevated stress, or occur ‘out of the blue’ and for no apparent reason.

 All of the above combinations and variations are common.